 The marine environment in Cleveland Bay harbours a host of valuable and protected ecological communities and species that are easily accessible to residents and visitors of Townsville and Magnetic Island, and susceptible to anthropogenic impacts.
-Thus, in keeping with the concept of Ecological Sustainability, and the expressed wishes of the Developers, consideration was given to the appropriateness of the proposed extent of the Development.
+Thus, in keeping with the concept of Ecological Sustainability, and the expressed wishes of the Developers, consideration was given to the appropriateness of the proposed extent of the development.
+Hence, a full range of environmental options had to be considered, ranging between the two extremes of "no further action required" through to the 'no development' option.
+However, it is considered that adequate mitigation measures, used in concert with a clearly defined monitoring regime, will significantly minimise most impacts from this development.
+The inevitable impacts of increasing the human presence and activities in close proximity to the marine environment, and of increasing boat traffic, cannot be minimised.
 Further, the Developers acknowledge that an intact marine environment is not only ecologically vital, it will add significantly to the economic value of residential and tourist areas in the vicinity.
-Hence, a full range of environmental options was considered, ranging between the two extremes of "no further action required" to the 'no development' option.
-However, it is considered that adequate mitigation measures and a clearly defined monitoring regime will significantly minimise most impacts from this Development.